kennychou0529/CarND-Advanced-Lane-Lines/solution_writeup.md

 #### This writeup explains the steps I followed in my implementation by following the [Rubric Points](https://review.udacity.com/#!/rubrics/571/view)

-*The codes for steps on single image pipeline are is IPython notebook, "pipeline_session.ipynb", while code for the implementation on project video is in "lane_line.py"*
+*The codes for steps on single image pipeline are is IPython notebook, [pipeline_session.ipynb](https://github.com/toluwajosh/CarND-Advanced-Lane-Lines/blob/master/pipeline_session.ipynb), while code for the implementation on project video is in [lane_line.py](https://github.com/toluwajosh/CarND-Advanced-Lane-Lines/blob/master/lane_line.py)*

 ---
 <!-- ###Writeup / README